pmahnke/stmgrts/_posts/2021/2021-09-02-gcse-science-revision-lessons-at-etna.md

 #### More information

-- Classes will run on Saturday mornings from 9-10am and 10-11am.
+- Classes will run on Saturday mornings in the [ETNA Community Centre](https://stmargarets.london/directory/other/201110040733) from 9-10am and 10-11am.
 - Phone: [07460112206](tel:+447460112206)
 - Email:  [sciencehelp18@gmail.com](mailto:sciencehelp18@gmail.com)